m039/SharpCpp/README.md

 # Usage
 * You can use the app to test functionality.
 (Mac only)
-* [Uncrustify](https://github.com/uncrustify/uncrustify) is needed for the library to operate.
+* [Uncrustify](https://github.com/uncrustify/uncrustify) is needed for the library to function.

 ## Inspiration is taken from
 * [Blackmire](https://github.com/ActiveMesa/Blackmire)